- Home Page

 Starting an OWTS Project

 All projects relating to an OWTS, including repairs, need to start with a designing engineer.
 This requirement is specific to the Clear Creek County OWTS Regulations.
 Design engineers are responsible for creating the best possible system for your property.
-The design engineer is a professional engineer who utilizes site evaluation and investigation information to select an appropriate OWTS and prepares a design document in conformance with the Regulations.
+The design engineer is a professional engineer who utilizes site evaluation and investigation information to research an appropriate OWTS and prepares a design document in conformance with the Regulations.

-Selecting a Licensed Systems Contractor
+Licensed Systems Contractors

-Clear Creek County requires that any person engaged in the business of installing, constructing, altering or repairing an OWTS hold a valid Systems Contractor Licensed issued by the Clear Creek Environmental Health Department.
+Clear Creek County requires that any person engaged in the business of installing, constructing, altering or repairing an OWTS hold a valid Systems Contractor License issued by the Clear Creek Environmental Health Department.
 In order to obtain a license, these companies must receive a passing score demonstrating knowledge of the Clear Creek County OWTS Regulations.
 Licensed Systems Cleaners work closely with the Design Engineer in making sure your system is installed correctly and timely.

 Are you a homeowner and are interested in working on your own OWTS?